The London Wellness Guide

 The Good Life Eatery59 Sloane Ave., Chelsea | +44.20.7052.9388

 Green juices, superfood salads, açai bowls, and the like are the health-infused, light, protein-packed goodies offered at this all-day café.
-The concept is further improved by the fact that if you go to the café (and manage to snag a spot) it's wifi-free and meant for "real" conversation or reading, though if you'd rather take away, you can also have it delivered.
-This is the original—thanks to huge lines they've opened a second location in Belgravia—but with better quality food in such high demand, it's bound to grow.
+The concept is further improved by the fact that if you go to the café (and manage to snag a spot) it's Wi-Fi-free and meant for "real" conversation or reading, though if you'd rather take away, you can also have it delivered.
+This is the original—thanks to huge lines, a second location has opened in Belgravia—but with better-quality food in such high demand, it's bound to keep growing.

 The Natural Kitchen77/78 Marylebone High St., Marylebone | +44.20.7935.8133